AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 ![[Pasted image 20251124113627.png]]

-We use the textures from the G-buffer in a second pass called the **lighting pass** where we render a screen-filled quad and calculate the scene's lighting for each fragment using geometrical information stored in the G-buffer.
+We use the textures from the G-buffer in a second pass called the **lighting pass** where we render a screen-filled quad and calculate the scene's lighting for each fragment using geometrical information stored in the G-buffer; pixel by pixel we iterate over the G-buffer.
+Instead of taking each object all the way from the vertex shader to the fragment shader, we decouple its advanced fragment processes to a later state.
+The lighting calculations are exactly the same, but this time we take all required input varia